Games, Decisions & Networks Research Lab

 • We apply these methodologies to specific problems in urban mobility, robotics, and the digital economy.

-See the preprint arXiv:2111.11742, the following poster and the video recording as examples of our recent research projects:
+See the following posters and the video recording as examples of our recent research projects:

 University of Minnesota, Institute for Mathematics & Its Applications, Data Science Seminar in Apr.
 2023